ddrone/urban-pancake/docs/Vision.md

 (Actually, never mind, I'm not going to display an interstitial.
 Instead, the application will just show it on top.
 I want to make the reminders to be "ambient", that is, not requiring any user input to interact with them.
 If this is not going to work and I will notice that I skip these, I will update the design later.)

 One thing that needs to be clarified what does it mean by "first time of the day".
 I consider this to be following: save the timestamp when the reminder was shown the last time, and if the current timestamp is more than that time + 19 hours, then consider this to be a new day.
 Using the date leads to a problem where a notification can be shown if I am awake at 12am; using 24 hours of increment leads to a problem that if I start to use the application around the same time each day, the notification might be shown only on a second refresh, pushing the time when it's going to be shown further during the day.

+## Use case 3: pretty-printing data structures

+Previous use cases have been mostly about the part about keeping track of information; which is about PKM half of the project.
+Now I want to switch gears a little into PL half of the project.

+Building mental models of how the software works is probably more time-consuming part of the software development than writing the code itself.
+One of the most common ways to do that is to add "debugging print" statements in the middle of control flow, that shows the actual data a program is operating on.
+One can imagine more powerful ways to collect such information, but even if we keep the standard flow of

+* Add a debug print statement
+* Re-run the program
+* Look at the output

+There are tons of improvements that could be made.
+First of all, for some reason "debug print" in 2023 still means "print out plain text to the terminal".
+More than that, in majority of the programming languages it's going to be even a big hassle to print a compound data structure, leading to someone printing out several scalar values (such as integers, strings or booleans) by hand.
+JavaScript development on the web-browser side is a tad better: `console.log` can allow to inspect arbitrary data structures and `console.table` allows one to even print a table!

+I would like to have a programming language that will make it possible to display static state of a data structure in a dynamic, configurable way; and even more, in such a way that it won't require a programmer to think in advance whether the data structure is going to be printed at all.
+(So no, while `deriving (Show)` in Haskell is an improvement, it still sucks that you have to do it for every single data structure you define)

+As a starting point, I conceive a following idea: take a JSON object (parsed via `JSON.parse`), typecheck it, and if it has a regular shape "print it out" as an interactive widget in a browser.
+Array of records is going to be displayed as a table, there would be a button to transpose the table, compound objects can be expanded and so on.